 Vision loss in adults and seniors can be particularly traumatic, leading to frustration and depression.
-Losing the ability to drive safely, read quickly, watch television, or view a computer screen can cause people with low vision to feel shut off from the world.
-With low vision, no treatment will give complete vision back.
+Losing the ability to drive safely, read quickly, watch television, or view a computer screen can cause people to feel shut off from the world.
+No treatment will give complete vision back.
 Instead, learning new ways to use remaining vision is vital to complete everyday tasks and maintain quality of life.

-For residents with low vision, Grand Oaks offers recommendations for safety features such as non-skid rugs, color-contrasting friction tape on the base of the bathtub and shower floor, and a color-contrasting toilet seat.
-Resident’s apartments can also include a larger TV remote, larger thermostat, and talking clocks.
-For assistance with reading, our low-vision residents have access to an electronic magnifier reading machine to help see small print and photos.
+Grand Oaks offers recommendations for safety features such as non-skid rugs, color-contrasting friction tape on the base of the bathtub and shower floor, and a color-contrasting toilet seat.
+Resident apartments can also include a larger TV remote, larger thermostat, and talking clocks.
+For assistance with reading, our residents have access to an electronic magnifier reading machine to help see small print and photos.

 If you or a loved one suffers from low vision or are experiencing any of the conditions mentioned in this article, please contact your family doctor to schedule a vision test.